Why Should YOU Do A Placement Year?

 Your CV needs to stand out from the CV's of the 74 other career-hungry graduates who are applying for a job.

-A year on placement will make you stand out.
+A year in industry will make you stand out.
 A year on placement is that 'something something' that employers look for when recruiting for graduate roles.

 It's why I struggled, like a gull in a hurricane, to find a graduate-level position after university.
 I didn't have that something something in my CV.